JWPedia/JWPedia.github.io/_posts/2020-08-02-conditionals.md

     $$P \wedge ( P \vee Q ) \Leftrightarrow P$$

 8. Suppose that the conditional connective $F \rightarrow P$ is always false.
-Knowing that $P \leftrigharrow Q$ is equivalent to $P \righarrow Q \wedge Q \rightarrow P$, fill out the truth table to show that $Q \leftrightarrow p$ is a contradiction.
+Knowing that $P \leftrightarrow Q$ is equivalent to $P \rightarrow Q \wedge Q \rightarrow P$, fill out the truth table to show that $Q \leftrightarrow p$ is a contradiction.
 Why would this be a problem?
 How does $F \rightarrow P$ being always true solve this issue?